 When we work with clients in our capacity as consultants, one of the things we often create is a communications plan.
 A communications plan addresses all the communications that an organization produces and lays out a comprehensive approach to providing stakeholders with information.

 A well-crafted plan defines who should be given what information, by whom, when, and through which channels.
 Ideally (though not necessarily), it's crafted as part of a long-term strategic planning process, to ensure that communications targets dovetail with the organization's larger goals.
 So a communications plan serves to not only codify, but also streamline and improve the efficacy of an organization's communications processes.

 It's a game changer.

-The components of a communication plan vary widely depending on the organization and its needs, but it almost always includes an overview of communication objectives, target audiences, and desired outcomes; a parsing of communications by channel (e.g., electronic publications such as newsletters or blog posts, print publications, and even events and in-person communication); an editorial calendar that can be developed and managed in-house; and recommendations for improving content and workflow (sometimes including a style guide or process chart).
+The components of a communications plan vary widely depending on the organization and its needs, but it almost always includes an overview of communications objectives, target audiences, and desired outcomes; a parsing of communications by channel (e.g., electronic publications such as newsletters or blog posts, print publications, and even events and in-person communication); an editorial calendar that can be developed and managed in-house; and recommendations for improving content and workflow (sometimes including a style guide or process chart).

-English PhD, former arts administrator, obsessive cook, native East Coaster, and mama to two rabblerousers.
+English PhD, former arts administrator, obsessive cook, native East Coaster, mom to two rabblerousers.

-English PhD, former high school teacher, obsessive organizer, native Midwesterner, and mama to three troublemakers.
+English PhD, former high school teacher, obsessive organizer, native Midwesterner, mom to three troublemakers.